Mughal Dynasty (1526-1857): The Glorious Legacy

 Quick Summary

-• The Majestic Era of Mughal Dynasty (1526-1857) founded by Babur, a Central Asian ruler lasted for 300 years from 16th to 19th century making pivotal era of Islamic rule in India.
+• The Majestic Era of Mughal Dynasty (1526-1857) founded by Babur, a Central Asian ruler lasted for 300 years from the 16th to 19th century making a pivotal era of Islamic rule in India.

-• The famous iconic monuments like Taj Mahal, Red Fort, Fatehpur Sikri and Humayun’s Tomb were built within the reign of Mughal’s which are spotted as the best tourist places in India.
+• The famous iconic monuments like the Taj Mahal, Red Fort, Fatehpur Sikri, and Humayun’s Tomb were built during the reign of the Mughals and are spotted as the best tourist places in India.

-• Thorough understanding of Mughal’s Dynasty helps UPSC aspirants to excel in history section.
+• A thorough understanding of the Mughal Dynasty helps UPSC aspirants to excel in the history section.

 Table of Contents

 The Mughals were a Muslim dynasty of Turkic-Mongol origin that ruled most of northern India from the early 16th to the mid-18th century.
-The dynasty was founded by Babur, a Central Asian ruler who was descended from the Turco-Mongol conqueror Timur (the founder of the Timurid Empire) on his father’s side, and from Genghis Khan on his mother’s side.
+The dynasty was founded by Babur, a Central Asian ruler descended from the Turco-Mongol conqueror Timor (the founder of the Timurid Empire) on his father’s side and from Genghis Khan on his mother’s side.

-The Mughal Empire is said to have been founded in 1526 by Babur, who employed aid from the neighbouring Safavid and Ottoman Empires, to defeat the Sultan of Delhi, Ibrahim Lodi, in the First Battle of Panipat, and to sweep down the plains of North India.
+The Mughal Empire is said to have been founded in 1526 by Babur, who employed aid from the neighboring Safavid and Ottoman Empires to defeat the Sultan of Delhi, Ibrahim Lodi, in the First Battle of Panipat and sweep down the plains of North India.
 However, the empire began to decline during the reign of the sixth emperor, Aurangzeb and was ultimately overthrown on September 21, 1857, due to the Revolt of 1857.
 Bahadur Shah II was the last emperor of the Mughal Empire.

 Mughal Empire map

 The Mughal Dynasty, a prominent empire in Indian history, spanned generations of rulers.
-Here’s a simplified family tree to illustrate their lineage:
+Here’s a simplified Mughal Empire tree or Babur family tree to illustrate their lineage:

 Mughal Dynasty Family Tree